The Blog Exotic.

 That's a profound statement, and applies to me.
 Those "lost to writing" years of my life were essentially me leaving the Shire, and letting my two feet carry me away.
 I did stuff other than writing.
 I went "adventuring" so to say.
 I went to college, worked in private industry, served the military, worked in national intelligence, became an Air Force pilot, served overseas, got married and helped raise three incredible children.
 I experienced life at its fullest and did things others can only dream of.
 I've also sailed the seas of heartache, disappointment, failure, success, betrayal, terror, loss, pride, disgrace and faith (just to name a few).
 Some of my dreams came true, others didn't.
 God said "yes" to some of my prayers, and "no" to others.
 In other words, for those 30 years I did stuff.
 I built character.

 Without all that stuff, I wouldn't know who I am.
 Without knowing who I am, I couldn't truly write with any depth.
-My well of inspiration would be shallow, and my assumptions, prejudices and ego would be much deep.
+My well of inspiration would be shallow, and my assumptions, prejudices and ego would be much deeper.
 I'm not saying young people need to live life before they can write well.
 Absolutely not!
 Some young people have amassed serious experiences in their short lives.
 Some young people can tap the experiences of others incredibly well and masterfully transfer it to paper.
 Some young writers can simply write like the are on fire.
 However, most can't.

 In my past job as a submission editor for a book review website, I saw hundreds of books pass over my desk.
 I can attest that ALL writers suck at some point in their writing career.
 I might say that young writers suck more, because their suckiness is predictable and often shallow, but that would NOT be a true statement.
 Saying that young SHELTERED writers suck because their suckiness is predictable and often shallow would be more accurate.
 I'll take this statement a step farther - older writers who never challenge their own assumptions and personal boundaries suck in the very same way as young, sheltered writers.
 I think this is where The LIttle Platoon was going with his comment.